Renddslow/good-news-reader/data/raw/num24.md

 \indent(2) And cursed is everyone who curses you.”

 ---!p
 {10} Then Balak’s anger burned against Balaam, and he struck his hands together; and Balak said to Balaam, “I called you to curse my enemies, but behold, you have persisted in blessing them these three times! {11} So flee to your place now.
-I said I would honor you greatly, but behold, the Lord has held you back from honor.” {12} And Balaam said to Balak, “Did I not in fact tell your messengers whom you had sent to me, saying, {13} ‘If Balak were to give me his house full of silver and gold, I could not do anything contrary to the command of the Lord, either good or bad, of my own accord.
-What the Lord speaks, I will speak’? {14} So now, behold, I am going to my people; come, and I will advise you of what this people will do to your people in the days to come.”
+I said I would honor you greatly, but behold, YHWH has held you back from honor.” {12} And Balaam said to Balak, “Did I not in fact tell your messengers whom you had sent to me, saying, {13} ‘If Balak were to give me his house full of silver and gold, I could not do anything contrary to the command of YHWH, either good or bad, of my own accord.
+What YHWH speaks, I will speak’? {14} So now, behold, I am going to my people; come, and I will advise you of what this people will do to your people in the days to come.”

 ---!p
 {15} Then he took up his discourse and said,